What is the difference between the 'Hybrid MP4' added to OBS and regular MP4?

 The extensibility of the MP4 format comes from its basic structure, a system of 'boxes' or 'atoms.'
 Each box consists of a size, a type, and the actual data.
 The size is usually a 4-byte or 8-byte field that indicates the overall size of the box, and the type is a 4-letter code that indicates the contents or purpose of the box.
 In the diagram below, 'ftyp' is the file type box, 'moov' is the movie box, and 'mdat' is the media data box.

 Furthermore, boxes can form a hierarchical structure in which some boxes contain other boxes, making it possible to efficiently represent complex data structures.
 For example, a 'moov' box may contain multiple subboxes containing information and metadata for each track.
-This structure makes it easy to extend the MP4 format by adding new types of boxes, so that new codec support or DRM features can be added without breaking existing compatibility.
+This structure makes it easy to extend the MP4 format by adding new types of boxes, so that new codec support or DRM features can be introduced without breaking existing compatibility.

 However, the biggest problem with the traditional MP4 format was that it relied on a 'moov' box written at the end of the file.
 If an unexpected interruption occurred during recording, such as a power loss, insufficient disk space, or a blue screen, the 'moov' could not be written correctly, making the file completely unplayable.
 This was a particularly serious problem for long recordings or recording important events.